catman-1234/multi-wallet-block-fill/README.md

 ## What the Test Does

-1. Loads 5 wallets from environment variables
+1. Loads 5 test wallets from environment variables
-2. Funds each test wallet with 0.1 WMTx automatically
+2. Funds each test wallet with 0.1 WMTx automatically from the funding wallet
-3. Attempts to fill 100 blocks by:
+3. Attempts to fill 100 blocks by having each wallet send concurrent transactions to the BlockMaxFiller contract:
+   - First transaction: Calls `clearStorage()` to reset 3000 storage slots
+   - Second transaction: Calls `fillBlock()` which:
+     - Performs 20 factorial calculations, storing results across multiple slots
-   - Clearing storage for each wallet
+     - Writes to ~1000 additional storage slots
-   - Sending concurrent transactions from all wallets
+     - Emits debug events at key intervals
-   - Tracking success/failure rates
+4. Tracks transaction success/failure rates and block utilization

+The test is designed to stress-test block capacity by maximizing storage operations and state changes within each block through parallel wallet interactions with the contract.

 ## Expected Output